Want your perfect workout program?

 How to do a steel mace 10-to-2:

 It should be noted that the erector spinae muscles are almost entirely made up of slow-twitch fibers.
-This means they are made for endurance and they will be hard to grow in size.
-They will, however, become stronger.
+This means they are made for endurance as they are working all day long.

-Moderate to high reps and sustained time under tension is the best way for erector spinae hypertrophy.
+Using a wide-range of reps is going to be your best bet.
 If you are a bodybuilder or physique model, training your erector spinae like this can lead to a very well-developed set of spinal extensors, which will instantly set you apart on stage.

 Include compound erector spinae exercises and one or two of the bodyweight or unconventional exercises into your training routine.
 Non-compound lifts should be at the end of your routine.